julienadatrain/Adatrain-website/README.md

 ![Discovery](https://raw.githubusercontent.com/julienadatrain/ada-train/master/discovery.jpg "Discovery Pool")

-We are Jay & Cris, your Discovery Pool operators.
-We're in the world of Cardano since 2017, we took part in the ITN, successfully operating Jormungandr for over 3 months.
+We are Jay & Cris, your Pool operators.
+We're in the world of Cardano since 2017, we took part in the ITN (incentivized testnet), successfully operating Jormungandr, an early version of the node, for over 3 months.

+We are big time believers in Cardano's mission, we've been here since day zero and we plan to remain active for the very long term.
-We believe in Cardano's mission.
-The fees we receive will go towards maintaining and securing the nodes in their different locations across the world.

-The fees will also help us with a much bigger project: driving around Africa, Asia and the Middle East to meet local producers and creators, and help them access the wider market by setting them up on Cardano.
-We've got a lot of projects in mind, from building an app to detect road potholes, fix them and reward the worker to supporting reforestation projects by using satellite zone scanning.
+The fees we charge go towards maintaining and securing the nodes in their different locations across the world and also help us with a much bigger project: driving around Africa, Asia and the Middle East to meet local producers and creators, and help them access the wider market by setting them up on Cardano.
+We've got a lot of projects in mind, from building an app to detect road potholes, fix them and reward the workers, to supporting reforestation projects by using satellite zone scanning.

 ### Why delegate to us?

+ 1. **ORIGINAL SPO** with over 4000 blocks minted on the mainnet since epoch 208, we know what we're doing.
+Your funds are SAFU with us.
- 1. **Low Fees**
+ 2. **Low Fees** to maximise your rewards and ROI.
- 2. **Servers**: Reliable dedicated servers located across the world.
+ 3. **Servers**: Reliable dedicated servers in multiple locations and prodivers.
+No downtime with us!
- 3. **24/7 Monitored**: Alerts and monitoring is in place.
+ 4. **24/7 Monitored**: Alerts and monitoring is in place 24/7.
- 4. **Up to date**: Alays updated to the latest released version.
- 5. **2M Ada self pledge**: Our incentive to achieve the best performance possible.
+ 6. **2M Ada self pledge**: Our incentive to achieve the best performance possible, we work hard to maximise our own rewards too.
- 6. **Logs**: We update this page regularly with status updates and epoch debrief.
+ 7. **Logs**: We update this page regularly with status updates and epoch debrief.

 ### Current Epoch

-Discovery - All good!
-Milky -  Unlucky this epoch, with 5.4 blocks expected, Milky was assigned none.
-The pool is running completely fine with no downtime, the lack of block is down to the block lottery.
-Galaxy - Unlucky this epoch with no blocks scheduled.
-Looking forward to the next epoch!
-Super Nova - 3 blocks scheduled, great luck!

 ### How to check for performance ?